FBAR Reporting - An Introduction

 If you have failed to file past FBARs or are late on your filings, a number of options may be available to you.

-For instance, a taxpayer that is delinquent with their tax return and FBAR filings can come into compliance in both respects using the Streamlined Procedures, assuming he or she qualifies for the program.
+For instance, a taxpayer that is delinquent with their tax return and FBAR reporting can come into compliance in both respects using the IRS Streamlined Procedures, assuming he or she qualifies for the program.

 FBAR reporting can be complex and often requires the assistance of an experienced tax professional to get it right.
 Furthermore, delinquent FBAR penalties can be severe, and the IRS has the right to end its amnesty programs at any time.